souravendra/souravendra/README.md

 ### Hi, I'm Souravendra. 👋 I love designing and building distributed systems!

 _I'm a software engineer from Kolkata, India.
-I work on frontend, backend & data aggregation projects!_
+I have a love/hate relationship with Java/JavaScript/Go & like to work on frontend, backend & data aggregation projects!_

 _I graduated in 2019 with a Bachelor's Degree in Electronics & Comm.
 Engineering and have won several awards in music.
 I love sports but I suck at most! :P_